Rolex 2026 Releases: Every New Model, Prices and Market Analysis

 Day-Date and Exceptional Watches Tier

 Both new Day-Date 36 references published in the standard catalog appear as high-jewelry pieces crafted in white gold with full diamond dials.
 The pavé dial variant carries a retail price of $98,100 and establishes itself as the most expensive reference in the whole 2026 standard catalog.
-Rolex designated two models as “Exceptional Watches” for 2026: the Jubilee Gold Day-Date 40 with light green aventurine dial and the Rolesium Daytona featuring Grand Feu enamel.
+Rolex designated two models as “Exceptional Watches” for 2026: the Gold Day-Date 40 with light green aventurine dial and the Rolesium Daytona featuring Grand Feu enamel.
 These exceptional designations sit above standard catalog releases but below full off-catalog status.
 They represent an intermediate tier for limited production pieces with public visibility.

 Off-Catalogue Boutique-Only Allocations